ppkgtmm/pk/src/contents/hotel-bookings-etl.md

 - population of data to source database
     - seed tables with no foreign key constraints e.g. user, guest, room type and add-ons
     - seed tables that require only joining with parent table e.g. room and booking
-    - seed tables that need to satisfy business related constraints
+    - seed tables that need to satisfy business related constraints apart from joining
         - booking rooms where no guest or room are tied to overlapping bookings
-        - booking add-ons where date time lie between booking checkin and checkout
+        - booking add-ons where date time lie between booking checkin and checkout dates

 ### Streaming ETL